selwr/sequel/README.md

 ## Report structure
-The report will contain a title page, a contents page, a themes table (if not all themes are subject-like), a subjects table, a totals table, a topic list (including the flags as sub-lists), and a glossary (if one is found).
+The report will contain a title page, a contents page, a themes table (if not all themes are subject-like), a subjects table, a totals table, a topic list (with multiplicities, the flags as sub-lists, and the flags' multiplicities too), and a glossary (if one is found).

 The date and time of generation is given on the title page.